PD SAI

 • Post-Milestone C, Fully Fielded, Transitioned to sustainment

-• Currently undergoing Pre-planned Product Improvement (P3I) to add Target Location Accuracy (TLA) and Short Wave Infrared (SWIR) capabilities
+• Currently undergoing Pre-planned Product Improvement (P3I) to add TLA and Short-Wave Infrared (SWIR) capabilities

 PROJECTED ACTIVITIES:

-• FY26: First Unit Equipped with TLA capability
+• FY26: First Unit Equipped with CSP v3

 Common Sensor Payload (CSP)